almende/eve/java_agents.md

 The first two ways are events triggered exernally and not by the agent itself.
 An agent can schedule a task for itself using the built in Scheduler.
-The scheduler can be used to schedule a single task and repeating tasks.
+The Scheduler can be used to schedule a single task and repeating tasks.
+An agent can access the schedular via its [Context](#context).

 A task is a delayed JSON-RPC call to the agent itself.
 Tasks can be created, listed, and canceled.